syncfusion-content/windowsforms-docs/WindowsForms/GradientPanelExt/Creating-GradientPanelExt.md

 5. The primitive alignment and position can be defined here.
-   > Note: The properties for the primitives can be set individually using the property grid as well.
+   N> The properties for the primitives can be set individually using the property grid as well.

 6. Build and run the application.

    ![](GradientPanelExt_images/Overview_img376.png)

-   {:.prettyprint}

 ## Through Code